 Today's car stereos can do much more than just play music.
 Consider other options like these.

 - Bluetooth: Bluetooth connectivity gives you the freedom of hands-free calling when used with a compatible phone.
 As mentioned above, some receivers with Bluetooth also support music streaming.
-Check out our video, "Beyond phone calls — Bluetooth in your car," to learn about some of the cool ways to use Bluetooth audio streaming.

 - GPS Navigation: Stereos with built-in navigation help prevent you from getting lost (or help you find your way if you do).
 The navigation screen is much larger than most portable navigators and you get the added luxury of touch screen controls for your stereo.